Heartbreak

 9. Your partner has a shifting personality.

-This is the basis of a poorly formed sense of self and is usually displayed in behavior such as overt shows of love and kindness followed by acts of cruelty and shifting opinions.
+This is the basis of a poorly formed sense of self and is usually displayed as overt shows of love and kindness followed by acts of cruelty and shifting opinions.

-If you’ve experienced the utter frustration of being with someone who presents themselves as having solid (even over-inflated) opinions that are presented as true convictions one minute, but then present contradicting opinion hours or minutes later, you know this character deficit is truly extraordinary.
+There is an utter frustration of being with someone who presents themselves as having solid (even over-inflated) opinions that are given as true convictions one minute but state contradicting opinions hours or minutes later.
+You know this character deficit is extraordinary.

-Their chosen persona is often based on the situation, in terms of the company they are in, what their goal is (admiration, stirring the pot, or sounding educated), and how they are going to benefit from the character they take on at that given moment.
+Their chosen persona is often based on the company they are in, their goal (admiration, stirring the pot, or sounding educated), and how they will benefit.

 What is narcissistic victim syndrome?